 Ultimately, the best way to decide if you can use Lysol on your wood furniture is to first test it out in a small, inconspicuous area.
 If there are any visible signs of damage after a few weeks, then you may want to avoid spraying Lysol directly onto wooden surfaces in the future.

 But if your furniture looks just as good as ever after using this cleaning product, you can apply it liberally across your entire collection of wooden home goods!
-Keep reading for more information about how to get lysol off wood.
+Keep reading for more information about how to get Lysol off wood.

 How Do You Get Lysol Off Walls?